vladimirvivien/community/contributors/design-proposals/storage/container-storage-interface.md

 ##### Attaching and Detaching

 Attach/detach operations must also be handled by an external component (an “attacher”).
-The attacher watches the Kubernetes API on behalf of the external CSI volume driver for new VolumeAttachment objects (defined below), and triggers the appropriate calls against the CSI volume driver to attach the volume.
+The attacher watches the Kubernetes API on behalf of the external CSI volume driver for new `VolumeAttachment` objects (defined below), and triggers the appropriate calls against the CSI volume driver to attach the volume.
+The attacher must watch for `VolumeAttachment` object and mark it as attached even if the underlying CSI driver does not support `ControllerPublishVolume` call, as Kubernetes has no knowledge about it.

 More specifically, an external “attacher” must watch the Kubernetes API on behalf of the external CSI volume driver to handle attach/detach requests.